 Pursuant to the relevant laws and regulations in the PRC, Litian and Shenzhen CNinsure Software Technology Co., Ltd ("CNinsure Software"), the subsidiaries of the Group, were regarded as software companies and thus exempted from PRC Income Tax for two years starting from its first profit-making year, followed by a 50% reduction for the next three years.
 For Litian, year 2010 was the first profit-making year and accordingly, Litian has not made any provision for PRC income tax for the year ended December 31, 2011, and has made a 12.5% tax provision for its profits for the years ended December 31, 2012 and 2013.
-For CNinsure Software, year 2012 was the first profit-making year and accordingly, CNinsure Software has not made any provision for PRC income tax for the years ended December 31, 2012 and 2013.
+For CNinsure Software has not made any provision for PRC income tax for the years ended December 31, 2012.